The street never sleeps, and neither should your shopfront. Shoppers tune out stale scenes fast.

 Experiment | Style a small space | Test ideas fast |

-Document | Build online portfolio | Show skills to clients |
+Document | Build online portfolio9 | Show skills to clients |

 Network | Join VM groups | Find mentors |

-Educate | Take short courses | Learn technical skills |
+Educate | Take short courses10 | Learn technical skills |

 Tools matter less than mindset.
 Carry a tape, cast-off cardboard, two LED strips, and fishing line.
 With those, you can prototype almost any scene.
 Persistence turns passion into profession.
-Brands value designers who solve problems on the fly, who know how to brace a cardboard crossbow stand so it holds real weight without sagging.
+Brands value designers who solve problems11 on the fly, who know how to brace a cardboard crossbow stand so it holds real weight without sagging.
 That skill comes only from many late nights tweaking displays until they speak.

 Conclusion